aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster shatters the earth, opening one linear rift on the ground.
 The spell affects worked and unworked ground, rock and structures.

 The rift can be no more than 50ft wide, 400ft long and 200ft deep, the sides are jagged and uneven.
-Any entity in the area of the rift when it opens, falls if it does not succeed on a DEX saving throw.
+Any entity in the area of the rift when it opens falls if it does not succeed on a DEX saving throw.
 If the rift is wider than the entity, the entity falls into the rift.
 For every point the entity fails its DEX saving throw by, it will fall 10ft into the rift.
 So if it fails the save by 6, it will fall 60ft and takes the corresponding damage.

 **Special**:

 - Structures that straddle the rift are destroyed, and terrain is permanently altered.
 The rift remains after the spell is cast.
 - Climbing the sides of the rift requires a climb roll of Threshold=20.
-- The caster can specify the dimensions of the rift as long as it is
+- The caster can specify the dimensions of the rift as long as it is no larger than what is allowed by the spell.

 **Upcast (local only)**: For every extra MP dice over 5, the rift can be 80ft longer.